Art of Europe: Renaissance

 Leonardo da Vinci's Vitruvian Man (Uomo Vitruviano) (c.
 1490), a seminal work from the Renaissance.
 The drawing is inspired and subsequently named after the 1st century BC Roman architect-author Vitruvius and his notions on the "ideal" human body proportions, found in his De architectura.
 The drawing highlights the movement's fascination with Graeco-Roman civilisations and appropriation of classical art, as well as his pursuit for the correlation between body structure and nature.

-The Renaissance is characterized by a focus on the arts of Ancient Greece and Rome, which led to many changes in both the technical aspects of painting and sculpture, as well as to their subject matter.
-It began in Italy, a country rich in Roman heritage as well as material prosperity to fund artists.
+The Renaissance is characterized by a focus on the arts of Ancient Greece and Rome, which led to many changes in both the technical aspects of painting and sculpture and in their subject matter.
+It began in Italy, a country rich in Roman heritage and material prosperity to fund artists.
 During the Renaissance, painters began to enhance the realism of their work by using new techniques in perspective, thus representing three dimensions more authentically.
-Artists also began to use new techniques in the manipulation of light and darkness, such as the tone contrast evident in many of Titian's portraits and the development of sfumato and chiaroscuro by Leonardo da Vinci.
+Artists also began to use new techniques in manipulating light and shadow, such as the tonal contrast evident in many of Titian's portraits and the development of sfumato and chiaroscuro by Leonardo da Vinci.
 Sculptors, too, began to rediscover many ancient techniques such as contrapposto.
-Following with the humanist spirit of the age, art became more secular in subject matter, depicting ancient mythology in addition to Christian themes.
+Following the humanist spirit of the age, art became more secular in subject matter, depicting ancient mythology alongside Christian themes.
 This genre of art is often referred to as Renaissance Classicism.
 In the North, the most important Renaissance innovation was the widespread use of oil paints, which allowed for greater colour and intensity.

 From Gothic to the Renaissance

 During the late 13th century and early 14th century, much of the painting in Italy was Byzantine in character, notably that of Duccio of Siena and Cimabue of Florence, while Pietro Cavallini in Rome was more Gothic in style.
 During the 13th century, Italian sculptors began to draw inspiration not only from medieval prototypes, but also from ancient works.

 In 1290, Giotto began painting in a manner that was less traditional and more based upon observation of nature.
-His famous cycle at the Scrovegni Chapel, Padua, is seen as the beginnings of a Renaissance style.
+His famous cycle at the Scrovegni Chapel, Padua, is seen as the beginning of a Renaissance style.

-Other painters of the 14th century were carried the Gothic style to great elaboration and detail.
+Other painters of the 14th century carried the Gothic style to great elaboration and detail.
 Notable among these painters are Simone Martini and Gentile da Fabriano.

-In the Netherlands, the technique of painting in oils rather than tempera, led itself to a form of elaboration that was not dependent upon the application of gold leaf and embossing, but upon the minute depiction of the natural world.
+In the Netherlands, the technique of painting in oils rather than tempera, lent itself to a form of elaboration that was not dependent upon the application of gold leaf and embossing, but upon the minute depiction of the natural world.
 The art of painting textures with great realism evolved at this time.
-Dutch painters such as Jan van Eyck and Hugo van der Goes were to have great influence on Late Gothic and Early Renaissance painting.
+Dutch painters such as Jan van Eyck and Hugo van der Goes were to have a great influence on Late Gothic and Early Renaissance painting.